 The Bretton Woods system came to an abrupt end in 1971, when the US, the main original creator of the Bretton Woods agreement, opted out of the convertibility of the US dollar to gold.
 This was credited to President Nixon, and many economists and finance types predicted the end of the world and run away inflation after this was instituted.

 None of the crazy things predicted by the economists happened after 1971.
-The US continued to become a richer country, and fiat currencies became the norm after that time.
+The US continued to become a richer country, and floating currencies (currencies with no gold backing) became the norm after that time.

 How could this be?
 How could a country (US) or the world, transition to a completely paper based currency system, and still have no major catastrophes?
 A paper currency bill guarantees nothing except that you can exchange it with another one of the same denomination at the bank, now that the gold backing was removed.

 Credit and debit cards took out checkbooks from the equation.
 As I write this (in 2017) a large amount of purchases are done by credit and debit cards.
-We can safely say that in many countries, and this includes not just the wealthy and developed countries, but even developing countries like India and Chile, that most transactions are electronic; via bank-to-bank transfers, checks, debit cards and credit cards.
+We can safely say that in many countries, and this includes not just the wealthy and developed countries, but even developing countries like India and Chile, that most transactions in money are electronic; via bank-to-bank transfers, checks, debit cards and credit cards.
 I would guess that more than 95% of the total value of the transactions in any developing or developed country are non-cash, i .e. electronic (Sweden reports that only 2% of the country's transactions are using paper money).
+Most transactions are electronic because most of the total wealth held in money by individuals or companies in any developed or most developing countries is held in electronic form in banks as deposits, with only a fraction, maybe less than 5%, held in actual paper currency.
 We don't carry around large amounts of paper currencies in most countries; and it is safe to say that we have now moved from paper money to electronic money in the 21st century.
-The advent of the Internet which simplifies bank-to-bank transfers and payment wallets like Paypal and Venmo are all aiding in a complete elimination of paper currencies, and I surmise that in a couple of decades they will cease to exist altogether, with all money being completely electronic.
+The advent of the Internet which simplifies bank-to-bank transfers, worldwide credit card companies like Visa and Mastercard, and payment wallets like Paypal and Venmo are all aiding in a complete elimination of paper currencies, and I surmise that in a couple of decades they will cease to exist altogether, with all money being completely electronic.
 Sweden already has committed to a completely electronic money system from 2020 onwards.